krakozaure/fzg/README.md

 fzg default configuration is splitted in 3 sections : `commands`, `options` and `profiles`.

-`commands` and `options` sections contain subkeys that are used to identify commands or group of options.
+`commands` and `options` sections contain subkeys that are used to identify commands and group of options.

 The `profiles` section is used to combine command and options as one group.